 The T360 has several-user adjustable software variables, which define certain operational parameters.
 Usually, these variables are automatically set by the instrument's firmware, but can be manually re-defined using the VARS menu.
-Table 4-14 lists all variables that are available within the 818 password protected level.
+Table 4-13 lists all variables that are available within the 818 password protected level.

-Table 4-14: Variable Names (VARS)
+Table 4-13: Variable Names (VARS)

-NO. VARIABLE DESCRIPTION ALLOWED VALUES 0 Changes the internal data acquisition system (DAS) hold-off time, which is the duration when data are not stored in the DAS because the software considers the data to be questionable.
+NO. VARIABLE VARIABLE DESCRIPTION 0 DAS_HOLD_OFF Changes the internal data acquisition system (DAS) hold-off time, which is the duration when data are not stored in the DAS because the software considers the data to be questionable.
 That is the case during warm-up or just after the instrument returns from one of its calibration modes to SAMPLE mode.
 DAS_HOLD_OFF can be disabled entirely in each DAS channel.
 Can be between 0.5 and 20 minutes Default=15 min.
-1 CONC_PRECISION Allows the user to set the number of significant digits to the right of the decimal point display of concentration and stability values.
+1 1 CONC_PRECISION Allows the user to set the number of significant digits to right of the decimal point display of concentration and stability values.
 AUTO, 1, 2, 3, 4 Default=AUTO 2 STABIL_GAS Selects which gas measurement is displayed when the STABIL test function is selected.
-CO 2 & O 2 1 3 Dynamic zero automatically adjusts offset and slope of the CO 2 response when performing a zero point calibration during an AutoCal (Section 5).
-ON/OFF 4 Dynamic span automatically adjusts slope and slope of the CO 2 response when performing a zero point calibration Olduring an AutoCal (Section 5).
-ON/OFF 5 Adjusts the speed of the analyzer's clock.
+CO 2 & O 2 1 3 Dynamic zero automatically adjusts offset and slope of CO 2 response when performing a zero point calibration during an AutoCal (Section 5).
+ON/OFF 4 DYN_SPAN Dynamic span automatically adjusts slope and slope of the CO 2 response when performing a zero point calibration during an AutoCal (Section 5).
+Note that the DYN_ZERO and DYN_SPAN features are not allowed for applications requiring EPA equivalency.
+ON/OFF Adjusts the speed of the analyzer's clock.
 Choose the + sign if the clock is too slow, choose the - sign if the clock is too fast. -60 to +60 s/day 7 SERVICE_CLEAR ON resets the service interval timer.
 ON/OFF 7 TIME_SINCE_SVC Time since last service (hours).
-0-500000 7 7 SVC_INTERVAL Sets the interval between service reminders (hours).
-0-100000 1 O 2 1 O2 gas measurement is only available in analyzers with O2 sensor options installed.
+0-500000 7 SVC_INTERVAL Sets the interval between service reminders (hours) Sets the interval between service reminders (hours).
+0-100000 1 O 2 1 O 2 gas measurement is only available in analyzers with O 2 sensor options installed.